-The total cash inflows amounted to \$5.4 billion which is the lesser of the cumulative cash inflows and 75% cap of the cumulative cash outflows.
+The total cash inflows averaged \$6.5 billion for the three months ended December 31, 2024, excluding derivative inflows included in Table 5, which is the lesser of the cumulative cash inflows and 75% cap of the cumulative cash outflows.
 Given that inflows are well below 75% of cumulative cash outflows, the inflow cap is not currently binding for the Firm.